-Supporting many article types and other research outputs - to accommodate the nature of the work and research carried out by AMRC and its participating charity grantees, AMRC Open Research publishes a wide range of article types including protocols, methods, data notes, alongside the more traditional article types, as well as posters, slides and documents, all of which help authors share their findings more easily and reduce research waste.
+Supporting many article types and other research outputs - to accommodate the nature of the work and research carried out by AMRC, member charities, supporter organizations and their grantees, AMRC Open Research publishes a wide range of article types including protocols, methods, data notes, alongside the more traditional article types, as well as posters, slides and documents, all of which help authors share their findings more easily and reduce research waste.

 Transparent peer review - open, invited peer review by experts follows publication.
 All comments, responses and revisions are published alongside the article so that they are fully visible, building trust and confidence in the quality of the published work.

 Reproducible - All supporting non-sensitive data is published alongside the articles enabling reanalysis, replication and reuse, which improves research reproducibility.

 Open - everyone can access all published content on the platform, including patients and the public.